-- Forced to Watch: Susan to all of Anna's atrocities in the body.
+- Forced to Watch: Anna to all of Susan's atrocities in the body.
 Most notably the two murders.

 - Genre Savvy: This is a series where "The Genre" is a malevolant force of the universe and not playing by its rules will get you killed.

 - History Repeats: Every Lineage Child must face the same trials as their Sire/Dam.
 Running from that truth will only lead to The Binding killing them off.

 - How We Got Here: The story opens with Anna being interviewed in a juvenile mental hospital and proceeds in to a chapter long intro story.